Glacor/KeepTxt/README.md

 **Usage**

-KeepTxt runs from the command line and calling it with one argument, a note name, edits the exisiting note or creates a new one.
+KeepTxt runs from the command line and calling it with one argument, a note name, edits an exisiting note or creates a new note of that name.
+And KeepTxt supports tab completion so you don't have to type the whole note name once it exists.

-    keeptxt todo
+    kt todo
-    keeptxt "Army List"
+    kt "Army List"

-Run keeptxt -h to see the other options.
+Run kt -h to see the other options.

 **Productivity Tips**

 Try these aliases for keeptxt in your ~/.bash_aliases file:

-    alias kt='keeptxt'
-    alias kl='keeptxt -l'
+    alias kl='kt -l'
-    alias kto='keeptxt -o'
+    alias kto='kt -o'

 Use KeepTxt's print function (-p) to create a hardcopy backup of all of your notes.

-    keeptxt -p | lp
+    kt -p | lp

 If you use cloud storage syncing, like Ubuntu One for example, set your nbkLoc in keeptxt.conf to the sync directory to have your notes on every device.